jain-nikunj/git-commit-hook/README.md

 # git-commit-hook
 A commit-hook which will error check a standard Git commit message.
+Built by Nikunj Jain under the guidance of Hezheng Yin.

 # Usage
 Copy the executable file `commit-msg` into `/path/to/your/repo/.git/hooks/`